USDA-ARS-GBRU/ml-training-site/_tutorials/metagenomics.md

 ```
 Time to run: 1 minute

-When the results are mapped to a reference
-we are able to infer the rate of Error rate for insertions, substitutions and deletions in our genome.  almost all of these errors come from sequencing itself, not assembly. not too how much higher the error rate is for Read 2 than Read 1.
+When the results are mapped to a reference we are able to infer the  Error rate for insertions, substitutions and deletions in our sequences.
+Almost all of these errors come from sequencing itself, not assembly.
+Note too, how much higher the error rate is for Read 2 than Read 1.

 We can also see the insert size for those reads that did not merge is 300.
 ```